 Limiting salt intake and taking medicine may control the symptoms without surgery.
 Medicines to treat hyperaldosteronism include:

-- Drugs that block the action of aldosterone
+- Medicines that block the action of aldosterone

-- Diuretics (water pills), which help manage fluid buildup in the body
+- Water pills (diuretics), which help manage fluid buildup in the body

 The outlook for primary hyperaldosteronism is good with early diagnosis and treatment.

 The outlook for secondary hyperaldosteronism depends on the cause of the condition.